 And now, in cities all over the world, you’ll see them zooming up and down bike lanes and on mountain bike tracks.

 Why are e-bikes becoming more popular?

-- Biking is made available to a wider range of people – the semi-elderly or people with knee or leg strains are no longer excluded
+Biking is made available to a wider range of people.
+Now, the semi-elderly or people with knee or leg issues are no longer excluded